 Nancy Peck and Company leases 507 square feet of space at 420 Lexington Avenue on a month-to-month basis.
 Nancy Peck and Company is owned by Nancy Peck, the wife of Stephen L. Green.
-The rent due under the lease is \$15,210 per year.
+The rent due pursuant to the lease is \$15,210 per year.
 Prior to February 2007, Nancy Peck and Company leased 2,013 square feet of space at 420 Lexington Avenue, pursuant to a lease that expired on June 30, 2005 and which provided for annual rental payments of approximately \$66,000.
-The rent due pursuant to that lease was offset against a consulting fee of \$11,025 per month an affiliate pays to her pursuant to a consulting agreement, which is cancelable upon 30-days notice.
+The rent due pursuant to that lease was offset against a consulting fee of \$11,025 per month an affiliate paid to her pursuant to a consulting agreement, which was canceled in July 2006.